Tap on a playful twist in your garden additions with these plants and flowers that look like vaginas!

 Botanical Name: Clitoria ternatea

-Apart from its beauty, these flowers help control blood sugar levels and offer anti-inflammatory properties when brewed in a healthy tea.
+Apart from its beauty, these flowers help control blood sugar levels and offer anti-inflammatory properties when brewed in your healthy tea.
+Aren’t they the must grown plants in your garden?

 7. Venus Flytrap